martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

-A client employing this specification's rules MAY match the reference identifier against a presented identifier whose DNS domain name portion contains the wildcard character `*` as part or all of a label (following the description of labels and domain names in {{DNS-CONCEPTS}}).
+A client employing this specification's rules MAY match the reference identifier against a presented identifier whose DNS domain name portion contains the wildcard character `*` as part or all of a label (following the description of labels and domain names in {{DNS-CONCEPTS}}), provided the requirements listed below are met.

 For information regarding the security characteristics of wildcard certificates, see {{security-wildcards}}.

-If a client matches the reference identifier against a presented identifier whose DNS domain name portion contains the wildcard character `*`, the following rules apply:
+A client MUST NOT use the wildcard identifier if the reference identifier does not follow the following rules:

+1. There is more than one wildcard character.

-1. The client MUST NOT attempt to match a presented identifier in which the wildcard character appears in other than the left-most label (e.g., do not match `bar.*.example.net`).
+2. The wildcard appears other than in the left-most label (e.g., do not match `bar.*.example.net`).

-2. The client MUST NOT attempt to match a presented identifier if there are other characters before the wildcard character.

-3. The client MUST NOT attempt to match a wildcard character against more than one label (e.g., `*.example.net` does not match 1api.foo.example.net`)
+3. The wildcard is not the first character (e.g., do not match `w*.example.com`)

-4. The client MUST NOT treat the label as having a wildcard if it is embedded with an
+4. The wildcard character is embedded in an A-label or U-label
-  A-label or U-label {{IDNA-DEFS}} of an internationalized domain name {{IDNA-PROTO}}.
+   {{IDNA-DEFS}} of an internationalized domain name {{IDNA-PROTO}}.

+The first three rules may be summarized as "the wildcard character can only be the first character in the left-most label."

 ### Checking of Common Names {#verify-domain-cn}